 Living macroscopic roots and all material, mineral and organic, with a diameter larger than 2 mm, should be removed from the samples by dry or wet sieving.
 The particles not passing the 2-mm sieve (after crushing), may be weighed separately for the determination of the coarse fragments content (SA05).
 The fraction smaller than 2 mm is used for the soil analysis.
-The mineral soil samples should not be milled.
-Only sieving above a 2 mm sieve is allowed.
-No further grinding will be allowed except for the analysis of Carbonate content (SA07), Total Organic Carbon (SA08), total Nitrogen (SA09) and Total Elements (SA12).
+The mineral soil samples are crushed and sieved above a 2 mm sieve.
+Further grinding is allowed in accordance with ISO 11464 for the analysis of Carbonate content (SA07), Total Organic Carbon (SA08), total Nitrogen (SA09), Total Elements (SA12) and Aqua Regia Extractant Determinations (SA11).